Bruno-Petersen/revops-guide/docs/systems/2022-12-14-tech_stack.md

 - Email marketing platform: A tool for creating and sending email campaigns, such as Mailchimp, Constant Contact, or Campaign Monitor.
 - Social media management platform: A tool for managing an organization's presence on social media, such as Hootsuite, Buffer, or Sprout Social.
 - Analytics platform: A tool for tracking and analyzing data, such as Google Analytics, Adobe Analytics, or Mixpanel.

+If you want to learn more about the Martech Landscape in particular I recommend checking out the [MartechMap](https://martechmap.com/).

 ### Sales Stack